ChuckD013/Power-Apps/Canvas_Apps/Manage_Security_Roles/readme.md

   - Start by clicking or searching for a Security Role to view the users therein.
   - Once a security role has been selected, the users listed in that role will then appear to the right.
   - If you need to add a user, search for them in the combobox above the user gallery.
 Once you have found the user, clicking on their name will add them to that role.
+    - The add user combobox does filter out '.com' email accounts since I only want to see users in my organization.
+It also excludes accounts that are inactive.
+You can modify the filter accordingly.
   - Conversely, if you need to remove a user from the security role, click on the trash icon and that role will no longer be assoicated to them.

 ---